Honey oat bread is a lightly sweet and oh-so-comforting loaf of bread perfect for toast and sandwiches.

 Instructions

-- In a large bowl, combine the oats, boiling water, honey, butter, and salt.
+1. In a large mixing bowl, combine the oats, boiling water, honey, butter, and salt.
 Set aside to cool to 110 degrees Fahrenheit.

-- Add yeast mixture and 1 cup of flour to the oats and stir well.
-Continue adding flour until a soft dough begins to form.
+3. Add yeast mixture and 1 cup of flour to the oat mixture and stir well.
+Continue adding cups of flour until a soft dough begins to form.

-- Place in an oiled bowl and turn to coat.
-Cover with a tea towel and allow to rise until doubled, about 1 hour.
+5. Place in a greased bowl and turn to coat.
+Cover with a tea towel and allow to rise in a draft-free place until doubled, about 1 hour.

-- Punch down the dough and divide in half.
-Knead slightly and form into loaves.
+7. Punch down the dough and divide in half.
+Knead bread dough slightly on a floured surface and form into loaves.

-- Place the dough into greased loaf pans.
+8. Place the each half of dough into a prepared loaf pan.

-- Bake the loaves in the preheated oven for 30 minutes or until golden and sound hollow when tapped with a knuckle.
+11. Bake the loaves in the preheated oven for 30 minutes or until golden brown and sound hollow when tapped with a knuckle.

-- Remove from pans immediately and cool completely on wire racks before slicing.
+12. Remove from pans immediately and cool completely on wire rack before slicing.

 Nutrition Information: